 How has working together affected your relationship?

 It’s made our friendship a heck of a lot stronger!
-Yes we’ve been friends since high school, but as teenagers it was a bit surface-level (not in a bad way, but when you’re young you care about boys, clothes, and other not-so-important things).
+Yes, we’ve been friends since high school, but as teenagers, it was a bit surface-level (not in a bad way, but when you’re young you care about boys, clothes, and other not-so-important things).
 Now, we chat multiple times a day and have seen one another at our best, and at our worst.
 We’ve gone on lots vacations and trips together (usually just the 2 of us…#girlstrip), and we do plenty of double dates with our hubbies.
 In fact, we’re even all heading to Mexico for New Year’s!
 We feel so grateful for this journey because how much it has impacted our friendship in the best way possible.

 How are you guys the same?

 We are both very ambitious, driven, compassionate and hardworking.
 But we’re guessing that can be said for many business owners who are excited about what they do!
 We’re also both fairly outgoing, bubbly, and optimistic.
 We don’t enjoy negativity and always try to make the most out of every situation <—wow, we sound like “goodie two shoes” don’t we?!
 We promise we don’t only live in a world of sunshine and smiles all the time!
-We’re also both super close with our moms, and love spending time with our families.
+We’re also both super close to our moms, and love spending time with our families.